Lyapunov exponents of the spectral cocycle for topological factors of bijective substitutions on two letters: Introduction

 Section 3 begins with three general results about the top Lyapunov exponent of the spectral cocycle.
-It continues with fine estimates for the twisted Birkhoff sums in the Thue-Morse case (in particular, showing its sub-exponential behavior) and for constant length substitutions on two letters.
+It continues with finer estimates for the twisted Birkhoff sums in the Thue-Morse case (in particular, showing its subexponential behavior) and for constant length substitutions on two letters.
 We finish this section with upper bounds for the twisted correlations of Thue-Morse.
 For simplicity and as a motivation, the bounds are proved in the simplest case, but presented in general.\\

 In Section 4 we state the analogous results of last section on the Thue-Morse substitution to an arbitrary bijective substitution on two letters.
-In particular, we enunciate the upper bounds for the twisted correlations.
+In particular, we state Theorem \ref{TwistedCorrUnifGen} which contains upper bounds for the twisted correlations.
 In Section 5 we present the proof of Theorem \ref{main} based on the results of Section 4.
 Finally in the Appendix we present in full generality the proof of the upper bounds for the twisted correlations of bijective substitution on two letters.